Helping Caregivers of Unwell Family Members

 Distribute the caregiving responsibilities among yourself, other family members, or hired caregivers, clearly defining each person's specific role and responsibilities.
 Sharing the caregiving burden as evenly as possible and assigning tasks based on individual strengths can facilitate collective perseverance in treatment.
 For instance, one family member can handle bureaucratic processes, another can accompany the patient to treatments, and another can assist with household cleaning.

 It may be that the patient is eligible for a nursing benefit from the National Insurance Institute.
 This may allow access to various services, as well as assistance with personal care at home.
-For further information on nursing benefits from the National Insurance.
+For further information on nursing benefits from the National Insurance Institute.

 Engaging in family discussions about these matters is essential.
 It will facilitate optimal treatment planning and create opportunities for sharing responsibilities and relieving burdens.